CodeKrakken/christmas-airport/README.md

 Airport Challenge
 =================

 This application provides a basic air traffic control system.
-It was programmed in Ruby using TDD, as revision over Christmas 2019.
+It was programmed solo in Ruby using TDD, as revision over Christmas 2019.
+See original version [here](https://github.com/CodeKrakken/airport_challenge), programmed in rotating pairs at Makers.

 User stories
 ------